FindNext Using VBA in Excel (2 Examples)

 select range of cells for vba findnext method

-In the following screenshots, you can see the position of your values.
+In the following screenshots are the position of our values.

 first result of vba findnext